yachielab/QUEEN/CLI_usage.md

   			Join multiple GenBank inputs and generate the single assembled GenBank/Fasta output.
 			When --joindna (-j) is specified, --input (-i) and --output (-o) options are valid.

-  Argument options for QUEEN functions:
+  Argument options for QUEEN functions: Please use the appropriate argument options corresponding to the QUEEN function.
   --database {ncbi,addgene,benchling}, -db {ncbi,addgene,benchling}
                         For '--db ncbi', set the NCBI accession number.
 			For '--db addgene', set plasmid ID.
 Sometimes different full sequence maps are provided by the depositor and adgene, respectively, for a single plasmid.
 In this case, please specify the plasmid ID followed by 'addgene' or 'depositor' (Ex.
 50005:addgene or 50005:depositor) If you set only plasmid ID, the value will be specified as 'plsmidID:addgene'.
 For 'benchling', set a benchling shaared link.
   --seqid SEQID, -si SEQID
                         Sequence ID for the corresponding database specified by '--database'.
   --input INPUT [INPUT ...], -i INPUT [INPUT ...]
                         Input file with FASTA or GenBank format.
 The file type is estimated based on the file extension.
 			The value on stdin can also be used as a input.
   --output OUTPUT, -o OUTPUT
                         Output file.
 The file type is estimated based on the file extension.
   --positions POSITIONS [POSITIONS ...], -pos POSITIONS [POSITIONS ...]
                         List of cut positions.
-A cut position should be provided by `int`.For generating sticy-ends, please use the QUEEN functions as python commands instead of this CLI.
+A cut position should be provided by `int`.
+			For generating sticy-ends, please use the QUEEN functions as python commands instead of this CLI.
   --start START, -s START
                         Start position of the target range in the GenBank/Fasta input.
   --end END, -e END
   			End position of the target range in the GenBank/Fasta input.
   --attribute ATTRIBUTE, -a ATTRIBUTE
                         Attribute type to be searched (feature_id, feature_type, 'qualifier:*', or sequence).
 			If the value is not provided, all sequence features will be to subjected to the operation by the specified command.
   --query QUERY, -q QUERY
                         Sequence features with the attribute values that match to the query will be searched.
   --columns COLUMNS [COLUMNS ...], -c COLUMNS [COLUMNS ...]
                         List of feature attributes to be displayed in the output table.
 			If the value is 'all', it will generate a table for all the attributes held by the sequence features in the GenBank input except for `sequence`.
   --sequence, -seq
-  			If True when --feature_description is specified, the sequence of each feature for its encoded direction will be displayed in the output table.
+  			If True when --feature_description is specified, the sequence of each feature for its encoded direction will be
+			displayed in the output table.
 If True when --dnamap_visualization is specified, a color map representing the QUEEN_object sequence will be displayed below the sequence map.
   --rcseq, -rs
-  			If True when --feature_description, the sequence of each feature for its encoded direction will be displayed in the output table.
+  			If True when --feature_description, the sequence of each feature for its encoded direction will be displayed in
+			the output table.
   --linebreak LINEBREAK, -lb LINEBREAK
                         Sequence length for line break.
   --map_view MAP_VIEW, -m MAP_VIEW